 Cat obtained her doctorate in lyric poetics from the University of East Anglia in 2018 (pass without corrections).
 Her research was funded by the AHRC via the CHASE consortium, who awarded Cat a studentship in 2014.

 Cat's PhD thesis explores lyric materiality and the processes whereby we become subjects of lyric poems.
 She pursues these by way of voice which reveals the uncanny yet integral aspects of poetry and in particular lyric poetry.
 The robot is central to her thesis; it functions as the tropic key to our lyric materialisation and as a vocal figure which makes a new and uncanny listening to poems possible.
 Her central premise is that lyric voice can be heard in the way we hear robot voices, as uncanny and indeterminate in the ways specific to the robot as a cultural icon.
 Such a listening revolves around an interplay of sounding and silence, presence and absence.
 This does not annihilate the traces of the human in poetry, instead it returns the human to us, unfamiliar but perhaps more human than before.

-Cat Woodward is an experienced creative writing (poetry) teacher, she has worked with adults, young adults and children.
-She has taught with the National Centre for Writing, the University of Otago, UEA's FLY Festival and Volume Books (NZ Best Bookshop 2018).
+Cat Woodward is an experienced creative writing teacher, she has worked with adults, young adults and children.
+She has taught with The Poetry School, The National Centre for Writing, The University of East Anglia, The University of Otago, and Volume Books (NZ Best Bookshop 2018).

-She is also an experienced teacher of Literature at the undergraduate level and has taught poetics workshops for postgraduates.
+She is also an experienced teacher of English Literature.

 Conceptualism, post-humanism and so forth are radical in the same way that contemporary capitalism is radical.
 And, you know, that's fine.
 I'm not going to slag off capitalist artists, I'm not particularly bothered about them.
 If I've got a choice between writing a polemic against Kenny Goldsmith or George Osborne, obviously I'm going to go after Osborne.